Can Vitamin D impact testosterone?

 • In a 2011 randomized trial published in Hormone and Metabolic Research, vitamin D3 increased total testosterone versus placebo in vitamin D deficient overweight men, roughly on the order of 50 to 100 ng/dL for many participants.[2]

-• For evaluation, get an early-morning (7 to 10 a.m.) blood draw for total testosterone, free testosterone (or SHBG and albumin to calculate it), and 25(OH)D, and consider LH, FSH, prolactin, and metabolic labs to assess contributing causes.
+• For evaluation, get an early-morning (7 to 10 a.m.) blood draw with total testosterone, free testosterone measured directly by Equilibrium Dialysis with LC-MS/MS, LH, FSH, estradiol, CBC, CMP, and PSA in men 40 plus, with prolactin, thyroid testing, lipids, and 25(OH)D vitamin D when indicated to assess contributing causes.

 • A practical first step is vitamin D3 at about 1,000 to 2,000 IU/day for many deficient men with a recheck at about 3 months aiming for 25(OH)D above 30 ng/mL, alongside resistance training and 5 to 10% weight loss (often a stronger driver of testosterone improvement than vitamin D alone).[4]